poojapooh11/AI-Project/README.md

 # AI-Project
 project on detecting fraud accounts on twitter using Machine Learning Algorithms
 .
-Used ml algo to group real and fake users on twitter .
-The ml algo which are implemented is
+Used Machine Learning algorithms to group real and fake users on twitter
-Naive bayes
-KNN
-SVC
-these algorithms will calculate the error rate and accuracy of the datasets and predict the fraud account users . for accuracy we used confusion matrix,
-. visualization comparision
-. output
-. required libraries- pandas, pip install
-. code(python)
-. dataset from kaggle
-. also a manual entry can do it
 .
-CSV file
+The ML algorithms which are implemented in this project are
+1) Multinomial Naive bayes
+2) KNN(K- Nearest Neighbour)
+3) Linear SVC(Support Vector Classifier)
+these algorithms will calculate the error rate and accuracy of the datasets and predict the fraud account users
+.
+The model metrics includes confusion matrix, accuracy score, classification report, precision scores, recall score and f1 scores.
+.
+Data visualization methods are used to compare the algorithms accuracy that will be shown as output.
+.
+The required libraries are - tkinter, pandas, numpy, matplotlib etc( pip install ) .
+The complete code is written in python.
+.
+The CSV dataset is taken from kaggle
-. change file name
+. also a manual entry can be done to detect the users . change file name
 . dataset name

+The code is pretty simple and one can easily run it on their computer if there is Jupyter notebook in their system.
+Here are the software and Hardware requirements:

+Software: OS: Windows 10 Jupyter Notebook Python

+Hardware: RAM: 8GB Processor: Intel i5 Graphics: 4GB

+These are the requirements but you do not need to be bothered if your computer does not have these specifications, you can also run on a low configuration system too.

+Please note that this code is only the backend to the fraud users detection on twitter, in order to use this code professionally, there has to be a decent frontend GUI.

+Explore and Enjoy.
+Happy coding.